cdapio/cdap-navigator/README.rst

 Required Properties:

-- ``zookeeperString``: Kafka Zookeeper string that can be used to subscribe to the CDAP metadata updates
+- ``zookeeperString``: Kafka ZooKeeper string that can be used to subscribe to the CDAP metadata updates
 - ``brokerString``: Kafka Broker string to which CDAP metadata is published

 *Note:* Specify either the ``zookeeperString`` or the ``brokerString``.

 Optional Properties:

-- ``topic``: Kafka Topic to which CDAP Metadata updates are published; default is ``cdap-metadata-updates`` which corresponds to the default topic used in CDAP for Metadata updates
+- ``topic``: Kafka Topic to which CDAP metadata updates are published; default is ``cdap-metadata-updates`` which corresponds to the default topic used in CDAP for metadata updates
 - ``numPartitions``: Number of Kafka partitions; default is set to ``10``
 - ``offsetDataset``: Name of the dataset where Kafka offsets are stored; default is ``kafkaOffset``